memgraph/docs/cypher-manual/clauses/match.md

 ### 4.1.
 Cartesian product of nodes

+To create a Cartesian product, match the nodes in two separate `MATCH` queries.

-To match each person from your dataset with each of the countries in Europe, you can use multiple `MATCH` clauses as following:
+For example, the following query will match each person from the dataset with each European country from the dataset:

 ```cypher
 MATCH (p:Person)